 Lagrange then commented that a solution to the problem would require the invention of a new branch of analysis and thus, Germain became the only person to enter the competition.
 After having submitted her paper in 1811, Germain did not win the prize even though “the experiments presented ingenious results“.
 After two more extensions of the competition, Germain consulted the judge Denis Poisson, who shortly after published his own research results on elasticity, not mentioning Germain’s help in any sentence.
 When Sophie Germain submitted her third work on the topic in 1816, she became the first woman to win a prize from the Paris Academy of Sciences even though the judges were again not completely satisfied as her method was not believed to be accurate enough and relied on incorrect equations from Euler.
 However, even though she had won the prize, Germain was still not able to attend the Academy’s sessions as a woman until two years later, the befriended Joseph Fourier acquired tickets for her.

 In 1829 Germain learned she had breast cancer.
 Despite the pain, she continued to work.
+In 1831 Gauss advocated that the University of Göttingen confer an honorary doctorate on her.
+However, this did not happen anymore.
 Sophie Germain died on 27 June 1831, at age 55.
 Her death certificate listed her not as mathematician or scientist, but rentier (property holder).
 At the centenary of her life, a street and a girls’ school were named after her.
 The Academy of Sciences established the Sophie Germain Prize in her honor.

 At yovisto academic video search, you may be interested in a video demonstration of the Chladni Experiments by Harvard University.